Home/Blog/Sexual Health/Genital Health/Bleeding During Sex With No Pain: Understanding the Underlying Causes

 4. Genitourinary Syndrome of Menopause (GSM)

-GSM, also known as atrophic vaginitis, often develops in women post-menopause due to decreased oestrogen levels.
+GSM, also known as atrophic vaginitis, often develops in postmenopausal women due to decreased oestrogen levels.
 It results in symptoms like vaginal dryness, itching, and bleeding during intercourse.
 Vaginal moisturisers and low-dose hormone therapies can help alleviate these symptoms.

 5. Polyps